mcuringa/mixi/content/courses/design-lab.md

 4. **Maintain the lab.** We are all responsible for maintaining the maker lab, closet, and our materials.
 Help us set up, help keep things clean and organized, help us put things away.
-5. **Be bold.** This is a class about creativity and making.
+5. **Be bold.** This is a class about creativity and "making".
 We want you to take risks, to try new things. _This is not an easy thing!_
 6. **Be kind and respectful.** We love a spirited debate, strong opinions, and learning new things from each other.
 But those practices only work if we offer our respect to the other participants and assume they are operating in good faith, too.
+7. **Keep an open mind.** Disagree with the instructors and other students _after_ fully attempting, engaging, and considering the materials and context.\
+   Try first, argue later.
-7. **Communicate.** Read your emails.
+8. **Communicate.** Read your emails.
 Post on Discord.
 Talk to your partners.
    Let the instructors know if there's a problem or question.
 Tell us how to make things better.

-On the last day of class, please share with the instructors (via Direct Message on Discord) a photo of a 1-page reflection of your participation from your journal.
+You will reflect on your participation in your artist's journal.

+- Upload a photo of your week 1 reflection here
+- Upload a photo of your week 2 reflection here

 ### Artist's Journal
 Everyone will keep an artist's journal during this course